PhoenixTales/phoenix-docs/lore/gods.md

 Adanos is the god of balance, he stands for healing, work, knowledge, curiosity, courage, represented by water.

+**Adanos**: Sanskrit *Ada* has several different pronounciations, all coming with a different meaning:

+> Ada, eating, devouring.
-**Adanos**: Sanskrit *Ada* means as much as "eating, devouring". *Ādā* means "to receive, accept, take, resort to, seize, take hold of", also "to imprison".
+> Ādā* means "to receive, accept, take, resort to, seize, take hold of", also "to imprison".
-"āḍa (आड).—f An obstinate resisting or insisting upon: also a point maintained of opposition or difficulty." - "ada (अद).—a Half." - "adā (अदा).—m The airs and arts of coquetry.
+> āḍa (आड).—f An obstinate resisting or insisting upon: also a point maintained of opposition or difficulty.
+> ada (अद).—a Half.
+> adā (अदा).—m The airs and arts of coquetry.
 Fund.
-Income."
-See Adonis, adenoid.
+Income.

+TODO: Also look up *Adonis*, *adenoid*.

-See anos (years, age) and "ad"?
-Sanskrit *adhi* "near", latin *ad* "to, toward"; from this also Old English "aet", or modern English "at".
-Ad-anos would thus mean as much as "near time", "at the time", "at the age", which could be interpreted as the god of the presence or the god of time.
+Also see *anos* (years, age) and "ad"?
+Sanskrit *adhi* "near", latin *ad* "to, toward"; from this also Old English "aet", or modern English "at". *Ad-anos* would then mean as much as "near time", "at the time", "at the age", which could be interpreted as the god of the presence or the god of time.

-"ad- Motion or direction to; reduction or change into; addition, increase, or intensification."
+> "ad- Motion or direction to; reduction or change into; addition, increase, or intensification."

-Also look at ada + nos.
-*Nos*, latin "we, us".
-Adhah, sanskrit "down, under, below".
-*Adhara*, sanskrit "grounds, foundation".
-"Adhana", sanskrit "without possessions".
-Ada + nos would be something like "below us", "under us", or "the foundation of us" or "we without any possession", Hebre *Adha* "ornament".
+Also see *ada*+*nos*. *Nos*, latin "we, us".
+Adhah, sanskrit "down, under, below", from there "Adhara, "ground, foundation" and "Adhana", sanskrit "without possessions".
+Ada+nos could then be something like "below us", "under us", or "the foundation of us" or "we without any possession" or whatever.

+In Hebrew, *Adha* means "ornament".

 **Adrastos**: Greek mythology, Ἄδραστος ("Adrastus") may mean "the inescapable".
 A king of Argos.
-Adrastus was mentioned in the *Iliad* of Homer and has been depicted in art already in the 6th century BC.
+Adrastus was mentioned in the *Iliad* of Homer and has been depicted in art already in the 6th century BC; there is too much to write about him, but not much that seems relevant for the god in question.

-**Kasakk**: Sanskrit *kasakka*, "tie firmly". *Kazakh* was speculated to originate from the fusion of two clans, "Khaz" and "Sak".
-Others think it comes from *kasak* and *kesek*. *Kaz* or *kas* means "free", "brave" and "man" in all turkic languages.
-In our moraic and orcish etymology, "ak" means as much as "from" or "descending from".
-Kasakk could in this sense mean as much as a "free descendant".
+**Cyvanis**: ...

 ---

 ## Lore of the Gods

 *by Flosha*

-An ingame book in Gothic consisting of three volumes; will be quoted below.
+An ingame book in Gothic consisting of three volumes.
+Below we will quote the entire book alongside our commentary.

 > Höre die Worte der Götter, denn es ist ihr Wille, dass sie gehört werden.
 Befolge die Lehren der Götter, denn es ist ihr Wille, dass sie befolgt werden.
 Achte die Priester der Götter, denn sie sind erwählt.